RuiNiles/GlucoView/README.md

 - **Wear OS Integration**: If a paired Wear OS device has GlucoView installed, the Android app forwards the new readings to the watch, ensuring tiles and complications stay up to date.

-**This architecture ensures that devices are kept up to date with minimal delay or battery impact.**
+**This architecture ensures that devices are kept up to date with minimal delay and battery impact.**

 ### Architecture Diagram